Defence Intelligence: Joint Intelligence Training Group (JITG)

-The Joint Intelligence Training Group (JITG), at Chicksands, Bedfordshire, provides a single defence focal point for intelligence, security, languages and photography training in the UK, though photography training is carried out at the Defence School of Photography (DSoP) at RAF Cosford.
+The Joint Intelligence Training Group (JITG), at MOD Chicksands, Bedfordshire, is the focal point for defence intelligence, security, languages and photography training in the UK, though photography training is carried out at the Defence School of Photography (DSoP) at RAF Cosford.
 The organisation consists of a headquarters, the Defence College of Intelligence and a specialist operational intelligence capability.
 JITG is co-located with the headquarters of the British Army's Intelligence Corps.

 Defence intelligence roles

 To support its mission, Defence Intelligence has four essential roles:

 Support to operations: DI plays an integral part in the planning process throughout all stages of military operations, by providing intelligence collection and analysis at the tactical, operational and strategic levels.
 Examples of the support DI has provided to operations are: